Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment: Active learning, in more detail

 At the heart of AL is an optimization problem: AL is a game of reducing cost -- one trades in computation cost with the expectation of lowering labeling cost which is deemed to be the bottleneck.

-\subsection{Query Methods}
+\subsection{Query methods}

-A comprehensive overview over AL and its methods is out of the scope of this paper, we refer interested readers to \cite{settlesActiveLearningLiterature2009} as a basis and \cite{liuSurveyActiveDeep2022a} for an overview over current research.
-Most QMs fall into two categories following either: explorative strategies, which enforce queried samples to explore the distribution of $p(x)$; and uncertainty based strategies, which make direct use of the prediction function $p(Y|x, \theta)$. \footnote{This is conceptually similar to the exploration and exploitation paradigm seen in Reinforcement Learning and there actually exist strong parallels between Reinforcement Learning and Active Learning -- so much so that Reinforcement Learning has been proposed to use in AL and AL based strategies have been proposed to be used in Reinforcement Learning.} The principled combination of both strategies, especially to allow higher query sizes for uncertainty based QM, is an open research question.\\ In our work we focus exclusively on QMs which induce no changes to the prediction function and add no additional HPs except for bayesian QMs modelled with dropout.
-This immediately rules out QMs like Learning-Loss \cite{yooLearningLossActive2019a} or TA-VAAL \cite{kimTaskAwareVariationalAdversarial2021}, changing the prediction function, and QMs like VAAL \cite{sinhaVariationalAdversarialActive2019}, introducing new HPs.
+A comprehensive overview of AL and its methods is out of the scope of this paper, we refer interested readers to \cite{settlesActiveLearningLiterature2009} as a basis and \cite{liuSurveyActiveDeep2022a} for an overview of current research.
+Most QMs fall into two categories following either: explorative strategies, which enforce queried samples to explore the distribution of $p(x)$; and uncertainty-based strategies, which make direct use of the prediction function $p(Y|x, \theta)$. \footnote{This is conceptually similar to the exploration and exploitation paradigm seen in Reinforcement Learning and there actually exist strong parallels between Reinforcement Learning and Active Learning -- so much so that Reinforcement Learning has been proposed to use in AL and AL-based strategies have been proposed to be used in Reinforcement Learning.} The principled combination of both strategies, especially to allow larger query sizes for uncertainty-based QM, is an open research question.\\ In our work, we focus exclusively on QMs which induce no changes to the prediction function and add no additional HPs except for Bayesian QMs modeled with dropout.
+This immediately rules out QMs like Learning-Loss \cite{yooLearningLossActive2019a} or TA-VAAL \cite{kimTaskAwareVariationalAdversarial2021}, changing the prediction function, and QMs like VAAL \cite{sinhaVariationalAdversarialActive2019a}, introducing new HPs.
 The QMs we use for our comparisons are currently state-of-the-art in AL on classification tasks.
 Further, they require no additional hyperparameters (HPs) to be set for the query function which is hard to evaluate in practice due to the validation paradox.